SpiderDave/DavePatcher/README.md

     text 3400 FOOBAR  // set name to "FOOBAR "

-Lines starting with # are "annotations"; Annotations are comments that are shown in the output when running the patcher.
+Lines starting with # are "annotations"; Annotations are comments that are shown in the output when running the patcher when annotations are on  See also "annotations" keyword.

     # This is an annotation